 We rely on your donations to continue our efforts.
 Please consider making a monthly contribution.
 It's simple to do.
 Click the Donate button below.
-Once you are in PayPal, you will have the option to make your contribution monthly by clicking the box that says “Make This Recurring (Monthly)”.
+If you are able, please consider making your donation monthly.

 Illinois Voices, Inc. (501(c)(4))